hydradatabase/docs/cloud-warehouse-operations/tls.md

 ## Configuring psql

+You have several options on how to connect with Hydra while validating the certificate.

+{% hint style="info" %}
+You only need to use one of the following options to validate the certificate.
+Validating the certificate is recommended but optional.
+`psql` will automatically use SSL to connect to Hydra.
+{% endhint %}

 ### Add sslrootcert to the connection string

 The simplest option is to add the file to the end of the connection string using the parameter `sslrootcert`, as follows: